 - Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, remove the ignition key, and wait for all moving parts to stop before dismounting. - 2.
-Open the left and right access doors and latch them. - 3.
-Adjustments on the apron chain tension are made by first: removing or adding links and last: moving the front idler shaft. - 4.
+Open the left and right access doors. - 3.
+Adjustments on the apron chain tension are made by moving the front idler shaft, shown in Figure 7-19. - 4.
 To adjust the shaft, loosen the jam nuts holding the adjustment rods on the bearing mounting arms. - 5.
 Use the adjusting rod and slide the bearing mounting arms apart or together.

 NOTE: Adjusting the lower shaft too close to the lifter wheels can cause loss of beets.
-Removing slack from the chain with this adjustment is not advised.